mintojoseph/teamcity-setup-minikube/README.md

 ### Minikube debugging Notes

-In Fedora 38, with the default driver qemu2, [minikube service and tunnel are not supported](https://github.com/kubernetes/minikube/issues/14146).
+In Fedora 38, with the default driver qemu2, [minikube service and tunnel features are not supported](https://github.com/kubernetes/minikube/issues/14146).

 ```